dthung99/Image_guided_Navigation_for_Robotics_Final_Project/README.md

 DEBUGGING
 // If catkin_make fail, run
 rospack list
-// To see if you have ros_igtl_bridge, moveit_visual_tools, moveit_ros_core, moveit_msgs, and other moveit package install!!!
-To install them: sudo apt-get update sudo apt install ros-noetic-moveit sudo apt-get install ros-noetic-moveit-visual-tools
+// To see if you have ros_igtl_bridge, moveit_visual_tools, moveit_ros_core, moveit_msgs, and other moveit package install !!!
+To install them:
+sudo apt-get update
+sudo apt install ros-noetic-moveit sudo apt-get install ros-noetic-moveit-visual-tools